rsdoiel/antenna/socal_north.md

 ## Iconic Pea Soup Andersen's Has Closed.
 Here Are Your Memories

-date: 2024-01-12, updated: 2024-01-12, from: The LAist
+date: 2024-01-12, updated: 2024-01-13, from: The LAist

-We share memories from staff and others about visiting Pea Soup Andersen's in Buelton, which closed this week.
+We share memories from staff and others about visiting Pea Soup Andersen's in Buellton, which closed this week.

 <span class="feed-item-link">
 <a href="https://laist.com/news/food/iconic-pea-soup-andersens-has-closed-here-are-your-memories">https://laist.com/news/food/iconic-pea-soup-andersens-has-closed-here-are-your-memories</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://laist.com/news/food/iconic-pea-soup-andersens-has-closed-here-are-your-memories">Save to Pocket</a>